demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

   |> AR
 ```

-Now we have an functional version of `SubmitChangesAsync` method which returns an `AsyncResult`.
+Now we have a functional version of the `SubmitChangesAsync` method which returns an `AsyncResult`.

 ### Mapping AsyncResult Failure Type